13 Feb 2023, 10:00

 Overview

-Further challenges for turbine makers and wind farm operators stem from lawsuits brought by citizen campaigners and environmental groups.
-However, surveys suggest that people in Germany remain overwhelmingly in favour of further expansion — and that the acceptance of more renewable power infrastructure has generally grown further with the European energy crisis and Russia’s war on Ukraine, since more wind and solar power are believed to increase Germany’s energy sovereignty.
+Surveys suggest that people in Germany remain overwhelmingly in favour of further onshore wind expansion.
+Generally speaking, the acceptance of more renewable power infrastructure has grown further with the European energy crisis and Russia’s war on Ukraine, since more wind and solar power are believed to increase the country’s energy sovereignty.

 Projections of turbine sizes by producer Enercon.
 Source: jahobr/wiki